anssol/geoCommunicator/README.md

 # geoCommunicator

 Android app that communicates GPS and sensor information to a database.
+Works with API versions 19 - 28.

 ------------
 Note